1. This site uses cookies. By continuing to use this site, you are agreeing to our use of cookies. Learn More.

 6. rkrenicki

-rkrenicki Active Member
+rkrenicki Well-Known Member

 I know this is an ancient thread, but did you ever get an answer to this?
 I just removed my engine for a clutch replacement, and I am trying to figure out where this hose goes.